October 29, 2013

 Undercover footage taken at Canadian slaughterhouses (and here) revealed significant animal welfare concerns, including the failure to ensure that horses were killed humanely.
 The establishments featured in this footage are specifically approved for the export of horsemeat to the EU.

-Likewise, shocking film footage from the Belgian organisation GAIA reveals the appalling conditions under which horses are cruelly transported and slaughtered in Mexico, Brazil and Argentina.
+Likewise, shocking film footage from a European coalition of animal protection groups revealed the appalling conditions under which horses are cruelly kept, transported and slaughtered in Canada, Mexico, Brazil and Argentina.
 The publicity surrounding this footage eventually led to horsemeat from these countries being removed from some major food retailers’ shelves and a conspicuous reduction in imports to Belgium from these countries.

 Belgium: The lead EU importer